dspeyer/dspeyer.github.io/magic.md

 ## Spirits, Bodies and Reproduction

 Most animals, including human bodies, reproduce via sex.
 Most spirits, including human souls, reproduce via love.
 Most of the time, a child's biological parents and soul parents are the same.
 Human instincts encourage this: finding those we love more sexually attractive and those we have sex with more romantically attractive.
 But the system isn't perfect.
-Unensouled fetuses tend to self-terminate around five monthes post-conception.
+Unensouled fetuses tend to self-terminate around five months post-conception.
 Unembodied souls can stick around for longer, sometimes attaching to a parent and sometimes floating free.

 When we speak of magical ancestry, it is the soul's ancestry that is relevant.
 When surprisingly powerful sorcerers who can't quite fit in are born in the middle of nowhere, it is usually to body-parents who don't love each other.
 This results in a combination of vast magical power, inadequate emotional support, a not-exactly-human perspective being pressured into a human role, and frequent monster attacks.
 A combination that tends to go badly for all involved.
 This is part of why casual sex is stigmatized in so many cultures.
 (This is also why you cannot become a sorcerer via genetic engineering)